rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ### Test new application container locally
 ---

-Now that we have a new Docker image containing the recent commit, let's first perform a quick test on our local Docker host using the eb-cli tool "eb local run" command to spin-up the new container:
+Now that you have a new Docker image containing the recent commit, you decide to first perform a quick test on your local Docker host using the eb-cli tool "eb local run" command to spin-up the new container:

 ~~~bash
 ~/trinity/issue-001> eb local run